-In February 2016, the FASB issued ASU2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard will change the way all leases of one year or more are treated.
 Under this guidance, lessees will be required to capitalize virtually all leases on the balance sheet as a right-of-use asset and recognize an associated financing lease liability or capital lease liability.
 The right-of-use asset represents the lessee's right to use, or control the use of, a specified asset for the specified lease term.
 The lease liability represents the lessee's obligation to make lease payments arising from the lease, measured on a discounted basis.
 Based on certain characteristics, leases are classified as financing leases or operating leases.
 Financing lease liabilities, those that contain provisions similar to capitalized leases, are amortized like capital leases under current GAAP as amortization expense and interest expense in the statement of operations.
 Operating lease liabilities are amortized on a straight-line basis over the life of the lease as lease expense in the statement of operations.
 Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements, and have the option to use certain relief.
 ASU 2016-02 is effective for public companies for annual reporting periods beginning after December 15, 2018, including interim reporting periods.
 Early adoption is permitted.

-The Company is evaluating whether to early adopt the new standard in fiscal 2018.
-The Company's ability to early adopt depends on system readiness, including software procured from third-party providers, and completing an analysis of information necessary to restate prior period consolidated financial statements.
+After further evaluation, the Company will adopt the new standard in fiscal 2019.
+The Company's ability to adopt depends on system readiness, including software procured from third-party providers, and completing an analysis of information necessary to quantify the financial statement impact.
 The Company formed a project team to review the current accounting policies and practices and assess the effect of the standard on the consolidated financial statements.
-The team has completed a preliminary assessment of the potential impact of adopting ASU 2016-02 on the consolidated financial statements.
-The adoption of ASU2016-02 will have a material impact on the Company's consolidated financial position, however the Company does not believe adoption of this standard will have a material impact on the Company's consolidated results of operations or cash flows.
+The team completed a preliminary assessment of the potential impact of adopting ASU 2016-02 on the consolidated financial statements.
+The adoption of ASU 2016-02 will have a material impact on the Company's consolidated financial position, but the Company is not able to quantify the difference at this time.
+The Company does not believe adoption of this standard will have a material impact on the Company's consolidated results of operations or cash flows.